 Probably the most Instagrammable walk in Ubud, the Campuhan Ridge walk is a gift for the eyes and soul.
 Tjampuhan – the ancient spelling of Campuhan – means “place where two rivers meet.”
 And it’s here that the magic happens: a mesmerizing sunrise and sunset walk, overlooking sacred river gorges and lush tropical forest.
-Brace yourself with patience to get the ideal photo: it might get busy during golden hour.
+Brace yourself with patience to get the ideal photo: it might get a little busy during golden hour.

-An ideal spot for a solo walk or with a couple of friends, this path is also home of Ubud Yoga House, one of the best yoga studios in Ubud.
-To get there go to the north-west end of Jalan Ubud Raya.
-Stop and park your scooter in front of Lazy Cats Cafe.
-Take the steep uphill street on the right and follow the directions to Ubud Yoga House or Sari Organik.
+An ideal spot for a solo walk or with a couple of friends, this path is also home to Ubud Yoga House – one of the best yoga studios in Ubud.
+To get here, head to the northwest end of Jalan Ubud Raya.
+Stop and park your scooter in front of Lazy Cats Cafe and take the steep uphill street on the right before following the directions to Ubud Yoga House or Sari Organik.

-Penglipuran has been named one of the cleanest villages in the world, together with Giethoorn in the Netherlands and Mawlynnong in India.
-The best time for a walk in the village is during a local ceremony, for example, Galungan, when the streets are adorned with the penjor –ornamental bamboo poles designed to carry religious offerings.
+Penglipuran has been named one of the cleanest villages in the world – together with Giethoorn in the Netherlands and Mawlynnong in India – so it’s a must-do whilst in Ubud.
+The best time for a walk in the village is during a local ceremony: for example, Galungan, when the streets are adorned with the penjor –ornamental bamboo poles designed to carry religious offerings.

-The view will make you feel as though you’re sitting on the roof of the world, overlooking the whole of Bali, the neighboring island of Lombok and the surrounding ocean.
-Make sure to research and book with an expert guide: the path is tricky, slippery and ever changing, due to rock-fall.
+The view will make you feel as though you’re sitting on the roof of the world, overlooking the whole of Bali – as well as the neighbouring island of Lombok and the surrounding ocean.
+Be sure to research and book with an expert guide: the path is tricky, slippery and ever-changing, due to rock-fall.